JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Runtime Monitoring is an open source tool providing an easy way to monitor the value or state of C# objects and members.
 Just add the 'Monitor' attribute to a field, property, event, method or class and get its value or state displayed during runtime.

+Note that this documentation is currently work in progress.

 &nbsp;
 ## Table of Contents